phheim/issy/README.md

 ```
     make
 ```
 in the top-level folder.
 Stack will take care of getting the respective source code libraries and the compiler so you need to have internet access for that.
-The ``issy`` binary will be place in the top-level folder of the project.
+The ``issy`` binary is placed in the top-level folder of the project.
 To get a clean build run
 ```
     make clean
 ```

 ## Usage

-TODO: Write meaningfull README including building and usage instructions
+TODO How to use tools

+## Publications

+TODO